 Hello, my name is Mrs Rebecca Atkinson and I am the Special Educational Needs and Disabilities (SEND) Coordinator for Billinghay C of E Primary School.

 I have taught at Billinghay C of E Primary School for twelve years now and have worked in Years 2, 3, 4 and 5.
-I currently have dedicated time set aside for SEND work on a Monday and Tuesday and I teach the Year 3 Swan class on a Wednesday.
+I currently have dedicated time set aside for SEND work on a Monday, Tuesday and Wednesday.

 Special Educational Needs at Billinghay School

 At Billinghay Primary School we provide our children with an exciting and balanced curriculum to include all children.
 However, we understand that some children experience barriers to their learning and therefore require additional support at various times in their school life.

-A copy of our SEND Policy can be viewed under the Key Policies part of the website and a link is also provided below.
+A copy of our SEND Policy and Accessibility Policy can be viewed under the Key Policies part of the website and links are also provided below.